If you clicked on this article to read, you are probably thinking about selling your artwork but just don’t know how to

 Also, research other things that may be important to you, like which ones have affiliate programs, if you’re into that (Redbubble has this as does Imagekind), or direct connection options to social media.
 Or maybe they may have an option to license your art through them.
 (Fine Art America has this).

 Read reviews of their product/printing quality, shipping time.
 You really need to spend the extra time looking into all the advantages and reputation of each one before deciding to go with them.
 Maybe order a product or two to see the quality for yourself.

 I didn’t do as much research as I should have.
 And I wasted a lot of time uploading to ones that turned out not to be what I exactly wanted.
 Don’t make that same mistake.

 There are so many and there are plenty of reviews out there on each one.
 I would seriously read about each one to determine what is the best fit.
 But here are three I am a member of:

 Fine Art America

-For example, you can choose to promote on Facebook or twitter and they will essentially send the picture and write the content for you and post it.
+For example, you can choose to promote on Facebook or Twitter, and they will send the picture, write the content, and post it for you.

 Some of their art is very modern and minimalist.
 Look at a lot of their work and choose it (or not) based on what you have to sell.